 (13) Board signatures.
 Suitable space shall be provided to record the action of the Board and the signatures of the members of the Board (or officially authorized person).
 Directly above this space shall be the words, "Approval of this plan is granted on the conditions listed in a separate Statement of Conditions which is part of the approval of this definitive subdivision."
 This block shall be just below the required ID block and both shall be within six inches of the right side of the plan.

 G. Text description of proposed improvements.
-A narrative or tabular statement or statements providing further information regarding the proposed development which shall include the following:
+A narrative or tabular statement or statements providing further information regarding the proposed development, which shall include the following:

 (1) Proposed use.
 A detailed description of the proposed use(s) of the subdivision.